It may seem like an insurmountable task learning the best ways how to get rid of flies, but with Jeffers it has never been easier!

-Once the horse has been cleaned and familiarized with the process, target these four areas:
+Once the horse has been cleaned and familiarized with the process, target these four areas when spraying:

 - The Legs

-Apply spray starting at the hooves and working upwards.
-Spray should be evenly misted across the horse’s coat.
+Apply spray starting at the hooves and work upwards.
+The spray should be evenly misted across the horse’s coat.
 When working from chest to tail, begin at the chest and work backwards.
 Repeat on the untreated side of the horse.
 After the body of the horse has been treated, prepare additional supplies for coating the face and ears.

 The face of a horse is just as sensitive as that of a human.
-Not only does spraying the horse’s face make them uncomfortable but it can also cause damage to the eyes and nostrils if applied improperly.
-When treating this region, apply spray liberally to a rag or sponge and apply to the face in a downwards motion that follows the grain.
-Never wipe upwards near the horse’s eye, work down and around.
+Not only does spraying the horse’s face make them uncomfortable, but it can also cause damage to the eyes and nostrils if applied improperly.
+When treating this region, apply the spray liberally to a rag or sponge and apply it to the face in a downward motion that follows the grain.
+Never wipe upwards near the horse’s eye, instead work down and around.
 The upper eyelid serves as a barrier, preventing excess repellent from going into the eye.